dani-davenport/dani-davenport.github.io/resume.md

 ### Education

+**PhD, Molecular Fisheries Laboratory**
-**University of Queensland, St Lucia, Queensland** *Current*
+- University of Queensland, St Lucia, Queensland
-PhD, Molecular Fisheries Laboratory
+*- Current*

--Thesis Topic: Genomics for monitoring shark populations.
+*Thesis Topic:* Genomics for monitoring shark populations.

--Details: Three-and-a-half-year program, applied research using genomic methods and theory for the management and conservation of shark populations
+*Details:* Three-and-a-half-year program, applied research using genomic methods and theory for the management and conservation of shark populations

--Supervisor: Prof Jennifer Ovenden
+*Supervisor:* Prof Jennifer Ovenden

-**University of Queensland, St Lucia, Queensland** July 2015 – July 2017
-Coursework Masters in Bioinformatics (2 years)
+**Coursework Masters in Bioinformatics (2 years)**
+- University of Queensland, St Lucia, Queensland
+- *July 2015 – July 2017*

+**B. Applied Science with Honors (Marine Environment)**
-**Institute for Marine and Antarctic Studies (IMAS), University of Tasmania, Tasmania** 2011-2014
+- Institute for Marine and Antarctic Studies (IMAS), University of Tasmania, Tasmania -*2011-2014*
-B. Applied Science with Honors (Marine Environment)

 ### Recent Professional History (Academic)
 *2018-Current*
 **Tutors@UQ, University of Queensland**
 The University of Queensland, St Lucia
-Teaching Assistant
+- Teaching Assistant

 Currently working as a teaching assistant delivering course content at the undergraduate and masters level.
 I teach into courses including Analysis and communication of Biological Data implementing skills in statistical and mathematical modelling and R-scripting.
 Introduction to Bioinformatics (masters level) tutoring technical skills in Galaxy, bash scripting, HPC use and bioinformatics concepts.
 Introduction to Bioinformatics (undergraduate level) tutoring skills in computing including bash-scripting, python and bioinformatics algorithms.
 Advanced Bioinformatics (masters & undergraduate level) tutoring technical skills in python, algorithms and bioinformatics concepts.
 Introduction to Cell Biology (undergraduate level) tutoring students in the use of histology to answer scientific questions.